Fairblock/stabletrust-sdk/README.md

 import { ConfidentialTransferClient } from "@fairblock/stabletrust";
 import { ethers } from "ethers";

-// Use SDK default StableTrust contract for a known chainId const client = new ConfidentialTransferClient( "https://sepolia.base.org",
+// Use SDK default stabletrust contract for a known chainId const client = new ConfidentialTransferClient( "https://sepolia.base.org",
   84532,